Woman on top: Sitting

-In sitting/seated postions, the man sits on an area surface, such as a floor or bed, with his legs outstretched or crossed, with the cross-legged position called the lotus position/lotus flower, and the woman sits between or straddles the man's legs, either facing towards and wrapping her legs around the man, or facing away from the man.
+In sitting/seated positions, the man sits on an area surface, such as a floor or bed, with his legs outstretched or crossed, with the cross-legged position called the lotus position/lotus flower, and the woman sits between or straddles the man's legs, either facing towards and wrapping her legs around the man, or facing away from the man.
 This position is also known as pounding on the spot in the Burton translation of The Perfumed Garden.
 Alternatively, the man sits in a chair and the woman straddles and faces towards or away from the man, with both of their feet on the floor.